-For both individually-authenticated and unauthenticated calls, recipients may want to distinguish responses sent before and after the call has been answered, ascertaining whether either response timing suffers from a lower false-positive rate.
+For both individually-authenticated and unauthenticated calls, recipients of response code 666 may want to distinguish responses sent before and after the call has been answered, ascertaining whether either response timing suffers from a lower false-positive rate.

 7. Acknowledgements